041222 4 B News Comment Website Article Header copy 2

 “Phygital” events are the future.
 Purely physical trade shows, conferences, or runway shows are no longer appropriate.
 Nonetheless, trade shows thrive on face-to-face meetings, on feeling and seeing the fabrics and materials, on exchange.
 Therefore, the elimination of physical formats is just as unthinkable as future fashion events without digital elements.
 I’m hoping that the fashion industry will dare to be even more open and to show courage.
 We live in a fast-moving world – the fashion industry is no exception and needs to move with the zeitgeist.

-PAKWING MAN (4) CREATIVE TECHNOLOGIST UXUS
+PAKWING MAN (4) CREATIVE TECHNOLOGIST FutureBrand UXUS

 Virtual identities are the new social currency, and video games have proved immersive, engaging, and an excellent way for fashion houses to cultivate broader audiences.
 Over the last year, Balenciaga raised eyebrows by dropping their collection on Fortnite, Gucci partnered with multiple gaming platforms to offer digital clothing and accessories for avatars, and Nike launched Nikeland on Roblox.
 All were hugely successful in doing so.
 Meanwhile, Lil Nas X logged more viewers for his virtual-only concert than all his live concerts combined.
 Fashion houses must seamlessly combine virtual and physical spaces if they are to enjoy continued growth and success.
 “Metaverse” is the buzzword of the moment, and while at a nascent stage, we’re already seeing NFTs emerge as a new trend that could trigger digital fashion collecting frenzies.
 Brands should consider minting collections with NFT counterparts to extend their hype in the virtual world.